Skip to content

 SHOW UP ON THE MAP.

 46% of all Google searches have local intent.
-When someone searches "event planner near me" or "event production company in Austin," local SEO determines whether your company appears in the map results and local pack — or gets buried below competitors who optimized their local presence.
+When a planner searches "event planner near me" or a corporate client searches "event production company in Austin," local SEO determines whether your business appears in the map results and local pack — or gets buried below competitors who optimized their local presence.

 Google Business Profile: Your Local SEO Foundation